JulioHC00/PEPITA/README.md

 ### information_analysis_results_no_limb_darkening.csv

 Same as information_analysis_results.csv but with predictions made using the analytical implementation of the information analysis presented by M. Price (2014).

+### multisector_results.csv

+Same as mcmc_fit_results but for multisector fits.
+Includes predictions of the precisions calculated using our information analysis method.

+### tois_with_predictions